granthale/wip-book/content/Pieces/Scheduled worry.md

 During my "worry time" (15 minutes)
 - Separate worries into what I can control and what I can't control
-	- For what I can control — identify concrete next steps
+	- For what I can control — hop into problem-solving mode and identify concrete next steps
-	- For what I can't
+	- For what I can't control
-		- Practice acceptance ("what would I tell a friend?")
+		- Practice acceptance (e.g., "what would I tell a friend?")
-		- If appropriate, find a lesson for the future
+		- If appropriate, take a lesson away for the future

-Examine worries
+- This "worry time" can also be a great time to think about what types of thoughts are recurring and worth addressing more directly.